copernicus-mogley/zkav.club/opportunities/README.md

 ## Coordinator roles

 We have two roles we’re actively staffing right now.
-These are mostly async roles, paid monthly through the end of 2026 (with a chance to extend).
+Paid monthly through the end of 2026 (with a chance to extend).

-Mostly async (work on your own schedule, with deadlines and occasional check-ins).
+Work is mostly async: you work on your own schedule, with deadlines and occasional check-ins.

-These are coordinating roles that work across the club (not one-off gigs).
+These are coordinating roles that work across the club.
 You’re the glue between "we recorded it" and "it’s ready for the long run."

 ### The Archivist